 We understand that you may have some questions about how these changes will affect you and so we’ve tried to answer some of those questions in this leaflet.

 How do I request an appointment?

-If your request is not a medical emergency, go to our practice website at www.havenshealth.co.uk and click on “Make an appointment”.
+If your request is not a medical emergency (see examples below), go to our practice website at www.havenshealth.co.uk and click on our “Submit a new request” as shown here

 (This will also be accessible via the NHS App in the future.)

-Between 6.30am and 4pm, Monday to Friday, you can use this service for:
+Between 6.30am and 4.30pm, Monday to Friday, you can use this service for:

 Requesting a Non-Emergency appointment with a GP